Community College Programs

 SURF is designed for undergraduates from Stanford and other U.S. institutions.
 SURF interns receive a stipend for 10 weeks during the summer to live on campus and work with a faculty mentor in the School of Engineering and other students to produce an identifiable research result.

 In addition to many formal REU (Research Experiences for Undergraduates) Programs, it’s possible to find a Stanford lab willing to host an undergraduate from another institution on an informal basis, usually in an unpaid internship.
-The Office of Science Outreach is not able to help individual students identify a host lab or project but if you click on the red title above, you will find some information and tips.
-Please do not call the Office of Science Outreach for advice or guidance.
+Here are some Tips for Finding an Unpaid Internship.